ChrisKurz/Matter/doc/Matter_Device_Light_Switch.md

-# Example Matter Device: Light Switch
+# Example Matter Controller: Light Switch

 The sample description can be found here: